kajuberdut/DiscoAnalytica/README.md

 # DiscoAnalytica

 ## Introduction
-**DiscoAnalytica** is a collaborative music analysis project that combines **data science, music theory, and computational analysis** to uncover insights into musical structures, genres, and patterns.
-This project is designed for researchers, musicians, and data enthusiasts who want to explore the relationships between rhythm, melody, harmony, and other musical elements using modern computational tools.
+**DiscoAnalytica** is a collaborative music analysis project that combines **data science, music trends, and computational analysis** to uncover insights into lyrical sentiment, genre popularity, and other non-technical musical elements.
+This project is designed for researchers, music enthusiasts, and data scientists who want to explore the relationships between lyrical themes, cultural trends, and societal metrics using modern computational tools.

 ## Why "DiscoAnalytica"?
 The name **DiscoAnalytica** is a fusion of:
 - **Discothèque** – referencing the historical role of dance clubs in shaping musical trends and the study of recorded music.
 - **Analytica** – derived from the Greek *analytikos* (ἀναλυτικός), meaning "skilled in analysis" or "systematic examination."

-Together, **DiscoAnalytica** represents the **systematic study of music, rhythm, and sound through computational analysis.**
+Together, **DiscoAnalytica** represents the **systematic study of music trends, sentiment, and cultural impact through computational analysis.**

 ## Features
-- **Musical Feature Extraction**: Analyze harmony, melody, rhythm, and spectral properties of audio.
+- **Lyrical Sentiment Analysis**: Examine how emotional tone in lyrics changes over time.
-- **Statistical Correlation Studies**: Discover relationships between musical elements and genres.
+- **Statistical Correlation Studies**: Discover relationships between genre popularity and cultural/societal trends.
 - **Natural Language Processing (NLP) for Lyrics Analysis**: Use NLP models like **spaCy** to analyze lyrical content.
-- **Spectral & Temporal Analysis**: Utilize **Astral UV** for signal processing and spectral data analysis.
-- **Machine Learning Integration**: Implement ML models to categorize and predict musical characteristics.
+- **Exploring Trends in Music**: Analyze trends such as **changing sentiment, lyrical complexity, and grade level**, and compare these trends to broader societal metrics like **educational attainment levels or average household income.**
 - **Collaborative & Extensible**: Built to support contributions from the music and data science communities.

 ---